 RELATED: CHECK OUT MY BUDAPEST GUIDE FOR IDEAS OF THINGS TO DO AND WHERE TO EAT DURING YOUR STAY.

 The Corinthia Hotel Budapest is one of the grandest and romantic hotels in the city and dates back to 1896.
 Beautifully renovated, the decor blends tradition with state of the art features and also offers an indoor pool, a Turkish steam bath and a Jacuzzi alongside a full spa service.

 Located in the heart of Pest, guests are within a short walk of all Budapest’s major attractions and major train station with great access to Hero’s Square and the Széchenyi Thermal Bath via the metro lines located only a few minutes from the hotel.

-BUDAPEST MARRIOTT (5*) Where to stay in Budapest
+BUDAPEST MARRIOTT (5*)

 Settle into this spacious, thoughtfully designed hotel located on the Danube bank; each room provides magnificent views of the Danube River and Gellért Hill, luxury bedding, a flat-screen TV and a newly renovated bathroom.
 This modern hotel has an enviable location for exploring beautiful Budapest and has an onsite spa, restaurant and bar should you want to make full use of the extensive facilities.

 It is also perfectly located to embark on a river cruise – whether it be for lunch, dinner, sightseeing or even a sunset river cruise with cocktails(!) which depart daily from only a few meters outside of the hotel, and is in walking distance of St Stephens Basilica and Budapest’s famous shopping street (Vaci Utca).